StabbyCutyou/sqltocsv/README.md

 Currently, it supports MySQL and Postgres drivers, which means any database that supports those drivers should work.
-For example, RedShift works with the Postgres driver, and MemSQL works with the MySQL driver
+For example, RedShift works with the Postgres driver, and MemSQL works with the MySQL driver.

+If there are unsupported drivers, or issues with "compatible" drivers, please file an issue, or better yet open a PR to address the problem.

 Flags
 =====